 Add a little white painting of the trim and this will be perfection!

 Voila!
-We added shoe moulding to our trim and it gave it a sharp and finished look.
+We added shoe molding to our trim and it gave it a sharp and finished look.
 Fantastic!

 More pictures of the texture: